-In today’s healthcare environment, there is an overwhelming need to demonstrate the value and return on investment of implementing a new technology solution.
-When used correctly, healthcare technology has the potential to greatly improve patient outcomes and decrease costs, particularly in the area of patient safety.
+In today’s healthcare environment, there is an overwhelming need to demonstrate the value and return on investment of implementing a new technology like a patient safety solution.
+Read on to learn simple strategies on getting executive buy-in and budget approval.

 For risk managers, it is no longer enough to react to adverse incidents—instead, it is becoming increasingly important to proactively avoid risk.

 Patient safety is a significant focus of these risk management efforts, not only for the benefit of patients, but also for the financial difference it can make to an organization.
 (1) However, identifying a viable patient safety solution is only half the battle.
 You could do hours of research, sit through dozens of demos, and find (what you think) is the perfect solution… only to have your momentum halted when it comes to getting the budget approved for a patient safety solution.

 That’s why risk managers should also be prepared to demonstrate through appropriate metrics and analysis how a patient safety solution can create value and provide a significant return on investment for their organization.
 It all starts with a comprehensive plan.

 1. Get executive buy-in by demonstrating ROI on a patient safety solution

-The first step towards getting budget approval is to demonstrate to your executive team the value of implementing a incident reporting software.
+The first step towards getting budget approval is to demonstrate to your executive team the value of implementing an incident reporting software.
 Schedule one-on-one time to meet with key influencers, such as the CFO or the CIO, about exploring a patient safety solution.
 Use your meeting as an opportunity to learn about the executive’s top challenges or concerns, and use that information to support your pitch.

 Let’s look at patient falls as an example: